giovanniscala/DI-QKD-review/README.md

 # DI-QKD-review
-There are all the details of the DI-QKD review that it will be soon available.
+All the details of the DI-QKD review will soon be available.
+Currently, only Mathematica documents are present.
+We plan to extend to other formats for wider accessibility.